ser gebouw 07 1 720x540 (1)

 Workers in agri&food, water, soil and nature face challenges such as drought, flooding and reduced soil and water quality.
 At the same time, there is an increasing scarcity of manpower, clean water and physical space.
 Despite polarising debates, there are positive developments in practice.
 Practical knowledge and innovative collaborations show that sustainability goes hand in hand with good earning models and high-quality jobs.

-Read the full SER opinion.
+Read the full SER opinion

 About the VCP and VHP2